FLC-QU-hep/getting_high/README.md

 export SINGULARITY_TMPDIR=/path/to/your/container/tmp
 export SINGULARITY_CACHEDIR=/path/to/your/container/cache/

-# necessary for output weights.
-Make sure you have the same filename inside wGAN_DDP.py
+# make sure you have the same filename inside wGAN_DDP.py
 mkdir -p output/WGANv1

 ## start the containers